 As for the future?
-Last weekend, fans came up with the hashtag #VanHalenforSB52, and Eddie Van Halen’s wife Janie tweeted the hashtag during the Super Bowl this week.
+Last year, fans came up with the hashtag #VanHalenforSB52, and Eddie Van Halen’s wife Janie tweeted the hashtag during the Super Bowl 51.

 — Janie Van Halen (@JanieVanHalen) February 6, 2017

-For whatever it’s worth, let’s keep that hashtag going!
+For whatever it’s worth, let’s keep an updated version of that hashtag going!
 Spread the word!
-Let’s make a concentrated effort and perhaps the people will be heard! #VanHalenforSB52
+Let’s make a concentrated effort and perhaps the people will be heard! #VanHalenforSB53

 What do YOU think?
 Would the NFL ever break its current trend of selecting younger pop performers as headliners (Madonna, Beyonce, Bruno Mars, Katy Perry, Lady Gaga, etc).
 Note that although the Red Hot Chili Peppers and Coldplay shared the stage with other acts in recent years, the last time a rock band performed alone during the halftime show was when The Who performed in 2010.
 Aerosmith performed back in 2001, but had to share the stage with Britney Spears and NSYNC.